-6.2.1 How to Debug Using the Emulator from a PC
+5.2.1 How to Debug Using the Emulator from a PC

-- 1. Plug a USB Thumb Drive into the sensor. - 2.
-Save Inspection Logs to the Thumb Drive. - a.
+- 1. Plug a USB flash drive into the sensor. - 2.
+Save the Inspection Logs to the USB flash drive. - a.
 On the Main Menu > Inspection Logs > View Logs screen, click the Save icon to save the inspection logs. - b.
 When prompted, select Yes to save sensor configuration along with the Inspection Logs.
-The location of these files on the USB Thumb Drive will be displayed after the operation is completed.
-The Inspection Logs are saved in <USB>:\BANNER\<SENSOR_NAME>\InspLog and the sensor configuration is saved in <USB>:\BANNER\<SENSOR_NAME>.
+The location of these files on the USB flash drive displays after the operation is completed.
+The Inspection Logs are saved in <USB>:\BANNER\<SENSOR\NAME>\InspLog and the sensor configuration is saved in <USB>:\BANNER \<SENSOR\NAME>.
 For example, if the sensor name is myName: - Configuration File (CONFIG.CFG) path: <USB>:\BANNER\myName - Inspection Logs path: <USB>:\BANNER\myName\InspLog

-NOTE: If the sensor has no name, then the folder is the first 8-characters of the serial number.
+NOTE: If the sensor has no name, then the folder name is the first 8-characters of the serial number.

-3. Remove the USB drive from the sensor and insert it into an available USB port on a Windows PC that has the iVu Emulator installed.
+3. Remove the USB flash drive from the sensor and insert it into an available USB port on a Windows PC that has the iVu Emulator installed.

-I mportant: Make sure the iVu Emulator is NOT running before going to the next step.
+I mportant: Make sure the iVu Emulator is NOT running before proceeding to the next step.

-- 4. Copy the Sensor Configuration from the USB Thumb Drive to the folder where the Emulator is installed on the PC.
+- 4. Copy the Sensor Configuration from the USB flash drive to the folder where the Emulator is installed on the PC.
 For example, if the sensor name is myName and the iVu Emulator is installed in the default location on the PC, copy the file <USB>:\BANNER\myName\CONFIG.CFG to C:\Program Files\Banner Engineering\iVu Series. - 5.
-Copy the Inspection Logs from the USB Thumb Drive (for example, <USB>:\BANNER\myName\InspLog) to the InspLog folder on the PC (for example, C:\Program Files\Banner Engineering\iVu Series\InspLogs). - 6.
-Start the emulator. - 7.
+Copy the Inspection Logs from the USB flash drive (for example, <USB>:\BANNER\myName\InspLog) to the InspLog folder on the PC (for example, C:\Program Files\Banner Engineering\iVu Series\InspLogs). - 6.
+Start the Emulator. - 7.
 Set the Trigger option to Internal - a.
 Go to Main Menu > I mager > Trigger, and select Internal. - b.
 Set the Trigger Interval as desired.

-The iVu Emulator will run with the saved configuration from Step 6 using the saved Inspection Logs from Step 7 as images.
+The iVu Emulator runs with the saved configuration from Step 6 using the saved Inspection Logs from Step 7 as images.

-8. Make the desired adjustments.
+- 8. Make the desired adjustments. - 9.
+Close the iVu Emulator program.
+All configuration changes are saved to the CONFIG.CFG file.

-- 9. Close the iVu Emulator program.
-All configuration changes will be saved to the CONFIG.CFG file. - 10.
-Copy the sensor configuration (that is, CONFIG.CFG) from the PC working directory to the USB Thumb Drive (for example <USB>:\BANNER\myName\CONFIG.CFG). - 11.
-Remove the USB Thumb Drive from the PC, and connect to the sensor. - 12.
+- 10. Copy the sensor configuration (that is, CONFIG.CFG) from the PC working directory to the USB flash drive (for example <USB>:\BANNER\myName\CONFIG.CFG). - 11.
+Remove the USB flash drive from the PC, and connect it to the sensor. - 12.
 Restore the configuration to the sensor. - a.
 Go to Main Menu > System > Sensor Configuration > Load Configuration. - b.
 Select the Configuration to restore. - c.
-Click the Load button to start the restore sensor configuration.

-You will need to reboot the sensor when the restore is complete.
+Click the Load button to start the restore sensor configuration. - d.
+Reboot the sensor when the restore is complete.

-6.2.2 How to Debug Using the Emulator from the USB Flash Drive
+5.2.2 How to Debug Using the Emulator from the USB Flash Drive

-- 1. Plug a USB Thumb Drive into the sensor. - 2.
-Save Inspection Logs to the sensor. - a.
+- 1. Plug a USB flash drive into the sensor. - 2.
+Save the Inspection Logs to the sensor. - a.
 On the Main Menu > I nspection Logs > View Logs screen, click the Save icon to save the inspection logs. - b.
 When prompted, select Yes to save sensor configuration along with the Inspection Logs.
-The location of these files on the USB Thumb Drive will be displayed after the operation is completed-the Inspection Logs are saved in <USB>:\BANNER\<SENSOR_NAME>\InspLog and the sensor configuration is saved in <USB>:\BANNER\<SENSOR_NAME>.
+The location of these files on the USB flash drive displays after the operation is completed-the Inspection Logs are saved in <USB>:\BANNER\<SENSOR\NAME>\InspLog and the sensor configuration is saved in <USB>:\BANNER \<SENSOR\NAME>.
 For example, if the sensor name is myName: - Configuration File (CONFIG.CFG) path: <USB>:\BANNER\myName - Inspection Logs path: <USB>:\BANNER\myName\InspLog